gradle/gradle/design-docs/publication-model.md

     * `type`
     * `optional`
     * `scope`
 2. Add a `MavenDependencySet` concept.
-This is a collection of things that can be converted into `MavenDependency` instances.
+This is a collection of `MavenDependency` instances.
 3. Add a `MavenDependencySet` to `MavenPublication`.
 4. Add an `IvyDependency` interface, with the following properties:
     * `organisation`
     * `module`
     * `revision`
     * `confMapping`
 5. Add an `IvyDependencySet` concept.
-This is a collection of things that can be converted into `IvyDependency` instances.
+This is a collection of `IvyDependency` instances.
 6. Add an `IvyDependencySet` to `IvyPublication`.

 To add dependencies to a Maven publication: